John Tyler: Death

 Throughout his life, Tyler suffered from poor health.
 As he aged, he suffered more frequently from colds during the winter.
 On January 12, 1862, after complaining of chills and dizziness, he vomited and collapsed.
 Despite treatment, his health failed to improve, and he made plans to return to Sherwood Forest by the 18th.
 As he lay in bed the night before, he began suffocating, and Julia summoned his doctor.
 Just after midnight, Tyler took a sip of brandy, and told his doctor, "Doctor, I am going", to which the doctor replied, "I hope not, Sir."
 Tyler then said, "Perhaps it is best."
-Tyler died in Richmond shortly thereafter, most likely due to a stroke.
+Tyler died in his room at the Exchange Hotel in Richmond shortly thereafter, most likely due to a stroke.
 He was 71.

 Tyler's death was the only one in presidential history not to be officially recognized in Washington, because of his allegiance to the Confederate States of America.
 He had requested a simple burial, but Confederate President Jefferson Davis devised a grand, politically pointed funeral, painting Tyler as a hero to the new nation.
-Accordingly, at his funeral, the coffin of the tenth president of the United States was draped with a Confederate flag; he remains the only U.S. president ever laid to rest under a flag not of the United States.
+Accordingly, at his funeral, the coffin of the tenth president of the United States was draped with a Confederate flag; he remains the only U.S. president ever buried under a flag not of the United States.
 Tyler had been more loyal to Virginia and his own principles than to the Union of which he had been president.

-Tyler was buried in Hollywood Cemetery in Richmond, Virginia, near the gravesite of President James Monroe.
+Tyler was buried in Hollywood Cemetery in Richmond, Virginia, nearby the gravesite of President James Monroe.
 He has since been the namesake of several U.S. locations, including the city of Tyler, Texas, named for him because of his role in the annexation of Texas.